byui-cit/learning-modules/modules/js/organizing-functions/prepare1.md

 ## Declaring functions

 In Python and JavaScript there are similarities and differences between the languages regarding how you declare functions.
 In JavaScript, the 'function' keyword is used instead of 'def'.
-Also, JavaScript the convention usually used for names of functions and variables is called 'camel case'.
+Also, in JavaScript the convention usually used for names of functions and variables is called 'camel case'.
 To create a name, the first word of the name starts with a lower-case letter, and the first letter of all the rest of the words making up the name begin with an upper-case letter.
 For example, a function that averages two numbers could be defined like this.

 ```javascript
 function averageTwoNumbers(firstNum, secondNum) {